danmasta/walk/README.md

 * Only 2 dependencies: [micromatch](https://github.com/micromatch/micromatch), [lodash](https://github.com/lodash/lodash)

 ## About
 I needed a better way to walk directories and read files during build and/or run time.
 I wanted an api that was simple, supported glob pattern matching like gulp, and returned objects with a similar format as vinyl.
 This package allows you to simply read any directory (or file), filter results with glob pattern matching, and return an array of file objects.
-It can also require file contents, read them as streams, buffers, or strings, and resolve require-style path strings.
+It can also require or import file contents, read them as streams, buffers, or strings, and resolve require-style path strings.

 ## Usage
 Add walk as a dependency for your app and install via npm